Be realistic about your budget

 Option 3: Loans

-Option 4: Study abroad scholarships from international programmes/institutions
+Option 4: Study abroad scholarships from international programs/institutions

 Option 5: Personal savings and family support